Initial Liquidity Offering (ILO)

 Whitelist edit page

 Another thing you can modify is your presale's start date and end date.
 It can only be changed before the start of the ILO.
+NOTE: Keep in mind that the minimum start date is 4 hours from the presale creation time, and if you set it lower it will be set to 4 hours automatically.

 Start date and end date edit page